 An informative speech is a type of speech writing that is delivered to inform the audience about a particular topic.

 It's your guide to delivering knowledge and insights to an audience.
 But what exactly is it?
 Well, think of it as a talk designed to educate, inform, and enlighten.
+The primary goal is to provide your listeners with valuable information about a specific topic, unlike persuasive speech which intends to persuade the audience.

 Here's a step-by-step guide on how to write a winning informative speech: